Skip to main content

 The understand phase is the foundation of the Growing Precincts Together program.
 Council documented the businesses and vacancies in the Racecourse Road precinct in 2022.

 This was followed by a desktop audit to gather directory information for all businesses in the precinct and identify community groups in the area.
-Key to this phase was a precinct survey which was delivered as an online survey for customers, businesses and workers in November-December 2022.
+A key part of this phase was a precinct survey, delivered online for customers, businesses, and workers in November–December 2022.

 Engage